tannewt/wa-law.org/bill/2021-22/sb/5434/1/README.md

     b.
 A registered voter who fails to update his or her residential address by this deadline may vote according to his or her previous registration address.

 3. To register or update a voting address in person at a county auditor's office, a voting center, or other location designated by the county auditor, a person must appear in person at a county auditor's office, a voting center, or other location designated by the county auditor at a time when the facility is open and complete the voter registration application by providing the information required by RCW 29A.08.010.

+## Section 3
+> This section adds a new section to an existing chapter [29A.08](/rcw/29A_elections/29A.08_voters_and_registration.md).
+Here is the [modified chapter](rcw/29A_elections/29A.08_voters_and_registration.md) for context.

+1. The Washington state patrol, in coordination with the office of the secretary of state and local elections officials, must conduct an audit of signatures on returned voter ballot envelopes from the 2020 general election.
+Such audit must include a comparison to measure the accuracy of signatures on voter registrations against signatures on ballot return envelopes using a sample size of between 5,000 to 10,000 voter registration signatures randomly selected from each county based on the number of registered voters therein.

+2. The Washington state patrol must report the result of the audit to the legislature and the secretary of state by December 1, 2021.

+3. This section expires July 1, 2022.

 ## Section 4